cheery/lever/README.md

 As Lever is indented language (and please don't change the grammar to make it otherwise), you want to expand tabs with spaces to avoid syntax errors due to mixed tabs&spaces.
 Preferable amount of spaces to insert instead of a tab is 4 spaces.

+Most text editors meant for programming have a command to change indentation level of multiple lines at once.
+Relevant GVim commands to do this are 'Vjk<' and 'Vjk>'.
+On Visual Studio Code you can select the text and then press tab key to indent, or shift+tab to dedent.
+It's good idea to learn how to trigger this command in your editor.

 ### Visual Studio Code adjustments

 By default, VSCode will try to guess your indentation options depending on the file you open.
 But there's good chance it doesn't understand that the '.lc' file extension should be space-indented yet.